“Teaching kids to count is fine, but teaching them what counts is best.” – Bob Talbert

 (4) ‘Peace is…’ Heart Mobile

-Use our [FREE] download Heart Template.
-Print four hearts for each student on different colored paper.
+Use our Heart Template.
+Print four hearts for each student on different coloured paper.

 (5) Fingerprint Dove Display

-Download our [FREE] Peace Day Craft Templates and print the dove template on tabloid paper for this activity.
+Download our Peace Day Craft Templates and print the dove template on A3 card for this activity.

 After discussing peace with your students get them to brainstorm things they could do easily in the classroom or school to commit to peace.
 Once each student has made their pledge have them add their own fingerprint to the dove to complete a whole class commitment to peace.